Warren-Newport Public Library District

 ARTICLE 3.
 LIBRARY INITIATED POSTINGS

 WNPLD allows designated employees to post directly on its public sites.
-Content originating
+Content originating from

 ARTICLE 4.
 PATRON ENGAGEMENT AND PUBLIC COMMENTS